 To Our Members:

-As Chairman of the Compensation Committee of Westerra’s Board of Directors, I want to share our perspective on how Westerra measures performance, how we motivate and reward our executives and how we work to align both performance measurement and compensation with the financial safety and soundness of the Credit Union and the best interests of our members.
+As Co-Chairmen of the Compensation Committee of Westerra’s Board of Directors, we want to share our perspective on how Westerra measures performance, how we motivate and reward our executives and how we work to align both performance measurement and compensation with the financial safety and soundness of the Credit Union and the best interests of our members.

-Today, Westerra’s executive management, under the leadership of John McCloy, is a team with a track record of proven performance.
+Today, Westerra’s executive management, under the leadership of Jay Champion, is a team with a track record of proven performance.
 We believe they are among the best in the industry and that their expertise and deep commitment to the cooperative credit union philosophy are unparalleled in the industry.

 The Westerra Credit Union compensation philosophy is designed to foster long‐term financial strength for the credit union with business practices reflecting solid values and ethics.
 It is based upon the premise that the success of the organization depends largely on the dedication and commitment of the people in key management positions, and the incentives provided to successfully implement our business strategy and corporate objectives.

 We recognize that Westerra operates in a competitive environment for talent.
 Therefore, our approach to compensation considers the full range of compensation alternatives to enable us to compete with our peers as we seek to attract and retain key personnel.
 As an organization with the top 5‐star financial rating from Bauer Financial over the last 26 years, Westerra must attract and retain top 5‐star talent.

 We base our compensation decisions on four basic principles: